-We aim to capture the unconditional provincial wage distribution effect accounting for geography in the construction of the wage distributions.
-So, to exploit the nature of the wage distributions we observe over time, we ask the following question: What is the effect of a 1% rise in the provincial minimum wage on the $\tau^{th}$ quantile of provincial earnings, ceteris paribus?
-Thus, we aim to account for two aspects of Thai labour markets: to identify local labour market dynamics and to exploit the heterogeneity in magnitude of the policy over time.

-Specifically, Lathapipat (2016) develops a RIF function in which for each province p and time t it specifies the RIF transformation of individual wage i:
+We aim to capture the unconditional provincial wage distribution effect accounting for geography in the construction of the wage distributions by asking the following question: What is the effect of a 1% rise in the provincial minimum wage on the τ^{th} quantile of provincial wage earnings, ceteris paribus?
+Thus, we aim to identify provincial labour market dynamics while exploiting the heterogeneity in magnitude of the policy over time.
+Specifically, Lathapipat and Poggi (2016a) develops a RIF function in which for each province p and time t it specifies the RIF transformation of individual wage i: